paolaUWB/QuasarResearchWebsite/README.md

      * On Windows you may recieve an error message stating "running scripts is disabled on this system"
          1. To fix this open Windows PowerShell with administration privileges
-             * To open, search "PowerShell" in the Windows Start menu and select "Run as administrator" from the context menu
+             * To open, search "PowerShell" in the Windows Start menu and right click on "Powershell" then select "Run as administrator" from the context menu

          1. Enter 'set-executionpolicy remotesigned' to PowerShell
          1. When asked "Do you want to change the execution policy?", respond with 'Y' for yes